lf-/blog/content/posts/WALL-side/index.md

 and with some tweaks, that was that.

-Next was the job of getting it to work on Inkscape since I was prototyping against Firefox, which, being a web browser, has a very advanced SVG renderer compared to non-browser programs.
-One thing I was doing that was not ideal for Inkscape was that I was rendering a bunch of text off-page.
+Next was the job of getting it to work on Inkscape since I was prototyping against Firefox which has different standards support than Inkscape.
+One thing I was doing that was not ideal for Inkscape was that I was rendering a bunch of text off-page, which was appearing.
 I fixed this with a clip path the size of the document like so:

 ```xml
 <clipPath id="viewRect">